-Rinse 1 pound dried beans with water.
+1 pound dried beans, rinsed.
 Cover beans with water (at least 2 inches above the beans).
-Soak for 4-6 hours for Rancho Gordo beans (if using store bought dried beans, soak overnight).
+Soak for 4-6 hours for Rancho Gordo beans (if using store-bought dried beans, soak overnight).
 If you don’t presoak, just extend the cooking time.

 1 bay leaf

-In a large Dutch oven, saute carrots, onion, celery and garlic on olive oil for about 5 minutes or until the vegetables begin to brown.
+In a large Dutch oven, add olive oil and saute carrots, onion, celery, garlic, and 1/2 lemon for about 5 minutes or until the vegetables begin to brown.
 Add bay leaf, rosemary, thyme, and soaked and drained beans.
 Stir and saute for a minute.
 Cover with water, making sure beans are covered by at least one inch of water.
-Bring to a hard boil for about 10 minutes.
+Bring to a hard boil.
 Cover and reduce heat to a gentle simmer.
 Keep the lid of the pot slightly ajar (I use a wooden spoon).
 Slow and low cooking is best.
-When beans begin to soften, add salt.
-Beans will take 1-3 hours to cook depending on the type of bean and if and how long they were soaked.
+When beans begin to soften, add the salt.
+Beans will take anywhere from 1-3 hours to cook depending on the type of bean and if and how long they were soaked.
 After an hour of cooking, check them occasionally to see if they are done.

 Note: Do not add acids (tomatoes, vinegar, lemon juice) until the beans are fully cooked or beans will become tough.

-Lemon Shrimp and Garlic: Saute 1 pound of shrimp with 2 minced gloves of garlic and 2 tablespoons olive oil until shrimp is cooked through, about 4-5 minutes.
+- Lemon Shrimp and Garlic.
+Saute 1 pound of shrimp with 2 minced cloves of garlic and 2 tablespoons olive oil until shrimp is cooked through, about 4-5 minutes.
 Add juice from ½ a lemon, pinch of salt and pepper, ¼ cup chopped basil or parsley.
 Spoon cooked beans into a bowl and top with shrimp.
-Serves: 4.
+Serves 4.